f5devcentral/ansible-role-f5ansible/README.md

 Using this role, you will be able to use the latest version, and version specific F5 Networks Ansible Modules.

-This is a stop-gap solution until Ansible Galaxy's "Collection" feature is stable and globally available.
+**With official release of collections with Ansible 2,9, this role will be deprecated and no longer updated.
+The last updated and released version of the role will be v2019.8.27.**

 ## Requirements

  - python >= 2.7

-Due to significant changes in some of the plugins, to ensure all of the elements function correctly the Ansible requirement has been changed to 2.8 or higher.
+Due to removal of certain legacy paramaters, to ensure all of the elements function correctly the Ansible requirement has been changed to 2.9 or higher starting for versions later than **v2019.8.2.**
 Requirements are listed in the metadata file.

 ## Installation